Creating standard operating procedures for QM

 • Change history

-Johner Institute advisers and auditors generally use the following chapter structure
+Johner Institute consultants and auditors generally use the following chapter structure

 1. Meta information